MohamedGalal-2/From-Nand-To-Tetris/README.md

 ### Week 1

-Implemented all primitive logic gates in HDL like And , Or and Xor along with more complex chips such as Multiplexers and Demultiplexers.
+Constructing various basic logic gates such as AND, OR, and NOT gates.
+Along with more complex ones like Multiplixers and Demultiplixers.
+The goal was to understand the basic building blocks of digital logic circuits and learn how to use the HDL language to describe and simulate their behavior.